DreymaR/BigBagKbdTrixPKL/Source/README.md

 		- The old way of specifying VK remaps from the default KLM ANSI-based codes should still work, but shouldn't be neither necessary nor advisable anymore.
 		- QWERTZ and especially AZERTY are special in that they require some letter remaps too.
 There are remaps for them in the Remaps file but no layouts using those.
 	- Fixed: If a remap (cycle?) wasn't mapped to a cycle, it could lead to an infinite loop in ReadRemaps().
 	- Fixed: Some Ext-Shift presses would get lost, especially after having pressed Ext-Ctrl.
 		- Reworked extendKeyPress() to avoid this.
 Also let the Janitor clean up idle Ext-mods to be sure.

+	- Reworked Extend modifiers further, to send with the AHK prefixes `+^!#` instead of holding down modifier keys.
+Seems smoother.
+Also, releasing Ext sends mods up.
+	- Updated the non-Wide Sym and ANSI CAWS to the latest versions.
+ISO and ANSI are the same now.
+The non-Wide variants swap brackets with minus/plus.
+	- Cz (Czech) ANSI variants.
+With no ISO key for Ůů, it was mapped to AltGr+Uu.
+There's optionally a map line to swap J and Z if desired, but it's non-standard.

 TODO: